cyverse/UserSupport/README.md

 <a name="appsFindApp"></a>

 There are two common reasons why an app is not “visible” or doesn’t come up in search in the Apps list:

-1. Search for the app in the Apps list.
-2. If the app doesn’t come up in search:

-  * The app may be an HPC (high-performance computing) app.
-[Follow these steps](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Using+the+Apps+Window+and+Submitting+an+Analysis#UsingtheAppsWindowandSubmittinganAnalysis-HpcFind) to view the list of HPC apps.
+  * The app may be an HPC (high-performance computing) app, which is only displayed after you have logged in to Agave, where the HPC apps are stored.
+To do so, click the **HPC** tab in the Apps window and enter your CyVerse username and password.
- * The app may not yet be public or the app owner may not have shared it with you yet.
-Check with the owner to see if it was indeed shared and public.
+  * The app may not yet be public, or the app owner may not have shared the unpublished app with you.
+Check with the owner to see if it is indeed shared with you or public.

-2. If you still can’t find it, it’s possible that the app may have been archived or removed.
-Search for a similar app or learn more about archived apps [here](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Using+the+Apps+Window+and+Submitting+an+Analysis#UsingtheAppsWindowandSubmittinganAnalysis-ArchivedApp).
+If you still can’t find the app, it’s possible it has been deprecated.
+If an app is no longer returned in a search query, [search](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Searching+for+an+App+or+Workflow#SearchingforanApporWorkflow) for an app with a similar name or one that uses the same tool, topic, or operation.
+If you are the app integrator and need the app returned to the catalog, contact Support for assistance.
+[Learn more about deprecated apps](https://pods.iplantcollaborative.org/wiki/display/DEmanual/Using+the+Apps+Window+and+Submitting+an+Analysis#UsingtheAppsWindowandSubmittinganAnalysis-ArchivedApp).